ibexa/documentation-developer/docs/guide/field_type_reference.md

 ## Relation Field Type

+!!! caution "Deprecated"

+    The Relation Field Type is deprecated since v2.0.

+    Use [RelationList](#relationlist-field-type) with a selection limit instead.

 This Field Type makes it possible to store and retrieve the value of a relation to another Content item.

 | Name       | Internal name      | Expected input |